Britney: For the Record: Development

 After Spears's cameo appearance on How I Met Your Mother in mid-summer of 2008, The National Enquirer reported that Larry Rudolph, Spears's long-time manager who returned to her management after being dismissed in April 2007, was "pitching the idea of a reality series to several major networks".
 Many reports claimed that the "new reality show" would focus on Spears's life and comeback to her music career.
 FremantleMedia, one of the documentary's distributors, posted a press release on October 9, 2008.
 At night of the same day, MTV, the other distributor, reported that Spears would release a documentary via their channel on November 30.

 The concept of producing a documentary evolved out a conversation between Spears and Rudolph, where Spears expressed her interest in presenting herself back to the public.
 After hitting the "low point" in her career, Spears "really wanted to be able to tell her story, talk about where she's been, where she is today and where she is going", according to Rudolph.

 On November 21, 2008, Rudolph, who had been involved in the documentary, gave an exclusive interview to MTV.
 He explained how development of the project started and who he got involved with it: "I was very involved in putting [the film] together, so I saw the process, It was a very interesting process.
 We made a deal from the very beginning — everybody sort of shook hands with the understanding that there were going to be no boundaries on this thing.
 We were going to make an open and honest film and that we weren't going to leave the good stuff on the cutting room floor."
 Rudolph explained that For the Record is part of the game plan for reintroducing Spears back to her fans as a pop star rather than a tabloid fixture.

 Filming

 Spears teamed up with the American cable television network MTV and award-winning filmmakers Radical Media for the documentary.
 For the Record was shot for around three months in 2008, beginning on September 5, two days before Spears's appearance at the MTV Video Music Awards, to mid-November.
-The production crew used various past recordings of Spears on the documentary, her 2008 MTV Video Music Awards appearance will be featured on the documentary along with the filming of the music videos to "Womanizer and "Circus."
+The production crew used various past recordings of Spears on the documentary, her 2008 MTV Video Music Awards appearance is featured on the documentary along with the filming of the music videos to "Womanizer and "Circus."
 The interviews with Spears were shot at The Mondrian Hotel in Los Angeles.
 Spears frequented the hotel's lounge during "wilder times".
 Singer Madonna's cameo appearance in the documentary was filmed during her L.A. concert.